 What is HOBY?

-The heart and soul of our organization.
+is the heart and soul of our organization.
 We recognize and value what volunteers can achieve by working together.
-We believe our programs positively impact our volunteer leadership who are the heart of our programs as much as the youth and communities we serve.

 INTEGRITY

-Forms the foundation of our organization.
+forms the foundation of our organization.
 We grow our organization based on interactions that promote mutual trust and respect with our stakeholders and partners.
-We strive to ensure the highest level of organizational effectiveness by continually reviewing our programs and processes to improve quality and efficiency.

 EXCELLENCE